 Born in Devon, UK in 1970, I studied Visual Studies and Publishing as an honours degree at Oxford Polytechnic between 1988-1991 where I was taught and mentored by Ivor Robinson MBE, Chairman of the Visual Studies Field degree.
-The Visual Studies elements combined the disciplines of painting, drawing, 3D studies, printmaking, photography, graphics, typographics and bookworks, and was the first course of its kind in Britain.
+The Visual Studies elements combined the disciplines of painting, drawing, 3D studies, printmaking, animation, photography, graphics, typographics and bookworks, and was the first course of its kind in Britain.

 Prior to becoming a full time artist in 2003, I was fortunate to enjoy a fulfilling and varied career in a number of non-arts related, and client facing roles.

 I am an active member of The Dorset Salon, a selected fine art membership group that encourages critical debate and enjoys a culture of discussion and shared experience.

 As well as undertaking commission work, I have exhibited drawings, paintings and monotypes in joint and group exhibitions for a number of years where the works have been traditionally framed and hung on walls.
 More recently I have been exploring projection, sound and 3D formats for drawings and paintings, as well as researching how changing the way my work is presented and challenging convention alters the audience experience.